-However, because the emergency back-up generator emissions associated with these sites occur on an infrequent basis and public data about these emissions and related site operations is limited, it is not possible to include these sites in the modelling assessment.
-In any event, according to Appendix E of the EPA guidance note AG4(2), cumulative assessments are only required for facilities that will emit over 100 tornes of a regulated pollutant per annum; due to the infrequent usage of the emergency back-up generators, it is unlikely that 100 tonnes/annum of NOs or any other regulated pollutant would be emitted from any individual site.
+However, because the emergency back-up generator emissions associated with these additional data storage facilities occur on an infrequent basis and public data about these emissions and related site operations is limited, it is not possible to include these sites in the modeling assessment.
+In any event, according to Appendix E of the EPA guidance note AG4(2), cumulative assessments are only required for facilities that will emit over 100 tonnes of a regulated pollutant per annum; due to the infrequent usage of the emergency back-up generators, it is unlikely that 100 tonnes/annum of NO2 or any other regulated pollutant would be emitted from any individual site.
 Thus, as per the EPA guidance, a cumulative impact assessment of the subject site and the nearby data storage facilities is not required.